A guide to help you have the best one day in Granada

 Don’t forget to buy souvenirs at The Alcaicería Market, something to remember your trip – Granada’s Great Bazaar and the ancient Moorish silk market.

-Initially, a collection of streets between Plaza Nueva and Plaza Bib-Rambla, the area was packed with Arab silk sellers, spices, and other luxury items.
+Initially a collection of streets between Plaza Nueva and Plaza Bib-Rambla, the area was packed with Arab silk sellers, spices, and other luxury items.

 The Calle Alcaicera is the last preserved portion of the bazaar.
 It is a historic and culturally rich neighborhood with intriguing and exotic products for sale.